Kia Tasman review and buyer’s guide

 You could also get a Euro pallet in forward of the wheelarches in a single-cab version, although specific dimensions for the single-cab are yet to be pubolished.

-Tasman does have the segment-leading tub depth however, at 540mm, which is 85mm deeper than the Ranger at 525mm.
-That’s a distinct advantage when it comes to actually keeping your payload inside the vehicle’s perimeter.
+Tasman does have the segment-leading tub depth however, at 540mm (with the tub liner), which is 85mm deeper than the Ranger at 525mm.
+That’s a 2 per cent advantage when it comes to actually keeping your payload inside the vehicle’s perimeter.

 If you ever have to deliver mulch, or sand, or soil, or gravel - whatever it is, it’s actually going to stay inside the tub and will be less likely to blow away on the freeway.